Skip to main content

 Most City facilities follow this holiday calendar unless otherwise noticed.

-The splash pad at Monteith Riverpark will open July 4, 2024, during regular park hours unless otherwise noticed.
+The splash pad at Monteith Riverpark is open seasonally during regular park hours, unless otherwise noted.

 COOL!
 Pool

 COOL!
-Pool, at 705 Railroad St SE, provides lots of outdoor water fun.
+Pool, at 705 Railroad St SE, is open June - September.

 Albany Community Pool